christianzunalargo2/estrella-photo-video/README.md

-Estrella Photo and Video
+# Estrella Photo and Video

+## Things to do

-[x] Repository creation
+- [x] Repository creation
-[ ] Files creation
+- [x] Files creation
-[ ] Starting Development of how the website will look like (collaboration with business owner)
+- [ ] Starting Development of how the website will look like (collaboration with business owner)